Court of Bosnia and Herzegovina

-The Court of Bosnia and Herzegovina, which is based in Sarajevo (88 Kraljice Jelene street) was necessary to provide for judicial protection in the matters that under the Constitution of Bosnia and Herzegovina fall under the jurisdiction of the Court of BiH, such as fight against terrorism, war crimes, human trafficking, organized and economic crimes.
-Also, with the aim of establishing the rule of law, it is important to underline the role of the Court of BiH, which will also work on the harmonization of standards in court proceedings.
-Essentially, the role of the Court of BiH is similar to the role of the federal judiciary of the United States (except the Supreme Court), but without diversity jurisdiction.
+The Court of Bosnia and Herzegovina, which is based in Sarajevo (88 Kraljice Jelene Street), was necessary to provide for judicial protection in the matters that under the Constitution of Bosnia and Herzegovina fall under the jurisdiction of the Court of BiH, such as the fight against terrorism, war crimes, human trafficking, organized and economic crimes.

 The Court is a judicial body which does not have a time-limited mandate.
-Unlike the International Criminal Tribunal for the Former Yugoslavia whose work is regulated by the Statute issued by the UN Security Council and the Rulebook adopted by the ICTY judges, the Court of BiH hands down verdicts in accordance with the laws of the State of Bosnia and Herzegovina, such as the BiH Criminal Code and the BiH Criminal Procedure Code.
-Besides the fact that the international judges and prosecutors worked at the Court of BiH and the Prosecutor's Office of BiH (until 2009), the key functions are held by the citizens of Bosnia and Herzegovina.
-Trials are conducted in one of the official languages of BiH in accordance with the national laws, while the convicted persons serve their time in prisons in BiH.
+Unlike the International Criminal Tribunal for the Former Yugoslavia (ICTY) whose work is regulated by the Statute issued by the UN Security Council and the Rulebook adopted by the ICTY judges, the Court of BiH hands down verdicts per the laws of the State of Bosnia and Herzegovina, such as the BiH Criminal Code and the BiH Criminal Procedure Code.
+Besides the fact that the international judges and prosecutors worked at the Court of BiH and the Prosecutor's Office of BiH (until 2009), the citizens of Bosnia and Herzegovina hold the key functions.
+Trials are conducted in one of the official languages of BiH per the national laws, while the convicted persons serve their time in prisons in BiH.

 Competencies of the Court of BiH

 The competencies of the Court of BiH are regulated by the Law on the Court of BiH and are related to criminal, administrative and appellate jurisdiction.

-Within its criminal jurisdiction, the Court of BiH tries cases pertaining to the crimes laid down by the laws of BiH, which include war crimes, organized crime, economic crime and corruption cases.
+Within its criminal jurisdiction, the Court of BiH tries cases on the crimes laid down by the laws of BiH, which include war crimes, organized crime, economic crime and corruption cases.

-Administrative jurisdiction means that the Court of BiH adjudicates cases pertaining to the decisions issued by BiH institutions and other organizations in charge of public functions, such as property disputes related to the performance of public functions between the States and the Political divisions of Bosnia and Herzegovina, breaches of the election law, etc.
+Administrative jurisdiction means that the Court of BiH adjudicates cases on the decisions issued by BiH institutions and other organizations in charge of public functions, such as property disputes related to the performance of public functions between the States and the Political divisions of Bosnia and Herzegovina, breaches of the election law, and others.

-However, the Court of BiH does not act on appeals from decisions issued by Political divisions of Bosnia and Herzegovina courts.
+However, the Court of BiH does not entertain appeals against decisions issued by Political divisions of Bosnia and Herzegovina courts.